brian-xu-vlt/MINISHELL_42/README.md

 ## Project

-We recreated a shell from scratch using only our own library (libft) and a limited range of standard functions for linux.
+We recreated a shell from scratch, with a minishell tester included, using only our own library (libft) and a limited range of external functions.

 ## Building